robertmartin8/ReasonableDeviations/_notes/oop.md

 ### State

-How can we let a **Context** object alter its behaviour when its internal **state** changes? e.g pressing the play button does something different depending on whether the music is on or off.
+How can we let a **Context** object alter its behaviour when its internal **state** changes? e.g. pressing the play button does something different depending on whether the music is on or off.

 - `Context` keeps a private reference to an object of type `State` (which can refer to its subtypes as well).
 When we want to run a particular method, we call `state.action()`.
 - `State` is an interface that contains the abstract methods which depend on state.
-    - We then implement concrete states (e.g `StartState` and `StopState`), which override `action()` with their own implementation.
+    - We then implement concrete states (e.g. `StartState` and `StopState`), which override `action()` with their own implementation.
     - If these subclasses are to change the state, they need to be passed an instance of `Context` so we can `setState()`.

 <center>